 Finally, nutrient absorption is key during pregnancy as everything your little bundle gets is based on what you eat and the vitamins and minerals that get absorbed from it – and kombucha helps aid this process!

-However, there are a couple precautions for pregnant (and/or
+However, there are a couple precautions for pregnant (and/or nursing) women.

 If you’re pregnant and you’ve never drunk kombucha before, start slowly.
 In very rare cases, kombucha can cause a reaction in first time drinkers, and having any kind of “adverse” reaction while pregnant would not be fun.
 Start off drinking around 4 oz. a day, then slowly build that up as you determine your body’s response.